Comic

 No hay anuncios

-These purchases include historical illustrators from the 19th and 20th centuries, as well as the youngest and most current authors of the 21st century who are progressively being incorporated into the collection.
-What is acquired are the originals of the works that were subsequently published in magazines, newspapers, or independent albums, in order to have a sufficiently relevant collection of pieces that will allow for a complete and broad discourse on the evolution of this artistic discipline in Catalonia in the future.
+These purchases include both historical illustrators from the 19th and 20th centuries, as well as the youngest and most contemporary authors of the 21st century who are progressively being incorporated into the collection.
+What is acquired are the original works that were subsequently published in magazines, newspapers, or independent albums in order to have a sufficiently relevant body of pieces that will allow for a complete and broad discourse on the evolution of this artistic discipline in Catalonia in the future.

 Cargando